 According to Paul, all are the same.
 All are equal in the body of Christ before God.

-Even with all the ‘misunderstood’ verses in Paul’s letters, these verses in the ‘Acts of the Apostles’ listed at the top of this page, conclusively settles the matter.
-Paul did not teach against the Law of Moses nor circumcision, but he did personally observe, guard and keep the Law of God given through Moses decades after ‘the Cross of Christ’; at least according to the Word of God!
+Even with all of the other ‘misunderstood’ verses in Paul’s letters, these verses in the ‘Acts of the Apostles’ listed at the top of this page, conclusively settles the matter.
+Paul did not teach against the Law of Moses nor circumcision as the mainstream Christian denominations teach, but he did personally observe, guard and keep the Law of God given through Moses decades after ‘the Cross of Christ’; at least according to the Word of God!

-This study can now be seen on YouTube @ ‘You yourself also live in observance of the Law‘.
+This study can now be watched on YouTube @ ‘You Yourself Also Live in Observance of the Law‘.